vonderborch/Velentr.Collections/README.md

-# LockFree.Net
+# Collections.Net
-A collection of lock free data structures
+A collection of data structures